Travel.State.Gov >

 Visit the Centers for Disease Control and Prevention website for more information regarding specific issues in Sierra Leone.

-Road Conditions and Safety: Most main roads in Freetown are navigable, but narrow and often have potholes.
-There is limited roadside assistance in-country and it is often difficult to find adequate fuel for longer journeys.
+Road Conditions and Safety: Most main roads in Freetown are navigable, but many are narrow and often have potholes.
+There is limited roadside assistance in-country, and it is often difficult to find adequate fuel for longer journeys.
 Serious accidents are common, especially outside of Freetown, where the relative lack of traffic allows for greater speeds.
-Nighttime travel should be avoided.
+You should avoid nighttime travel.

 Traffic Laws: International road signs and protocols are not routinely observed in Sierra Leone.
 In the event of a traffic accident, you should follow all police instructions.
 Large mobs often form at the scene of an accident and threaten the safety of the driver.
-You should go to the nearest police station for safety, even in the smallest of accidents.
+You should go to the nearest police station for safety, even in minor accidents.

 Public Transportation: Public transport (bus or group taxi) is erratic, unsafe, and not recommended.
-U.S. Embassy officials are prohibited from using public transportation or taxis.
+U.S. Embassy employees are prohibited from using public transportation or taxis.

-Motorcycle taxis are ubiquitous in Freetown and are often the cause of serious accidents.
+Motorcycle taxis are ubiquitous in Freetown and often cause serious accidents.
 The U.S. Embassy strongly advises against utilizing these motorcycles.
 Pick pocketing is common in public taxis and mini-buses.

 See our Road Safety page for more information.

-Aviation Safety Oversight: As there is no direct commercial air service to the United States by carriers registered in Sierra Leone, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Sierra Leone’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
+Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has not assessed the government of Sierra Leone’s Civil Aviation Authority for compliance with international standards for aviation safety oversight.
 Further information may be found on the FAA’s safety assessment page.

 Maritime Travel: Mariners planning travel to Sierra Leone should also check for U.S. maritime advisories and alerts.
 Information may also be posted to the U.S. Coast Guard homeport website, and the NGA broadcast warnings.